antmicro/kenning/docs/source/json-scenarios.md

 python -m kenning.scenarios.json_inference_tester scenario.json output.json
 ```

-## Compiling the model and running it remotely
+## Compiling a model and running it remotely

 For some platforms, we cannot run Python script to evaluate or run the model to check its quality - the dataset is too large to fit in the storage, no libraries or compilation tools are available for the target platform, or the device does not have an operating system to run Python on.

-In such case, it is possible to evaluate the system remotely using the [](runtimeprotocol-api) and ``kenning.scenarios.json_inference_server`` scenario.
+In such cases, it is possible to evaluate the system remotely using the [](runtimeprotocol-api) and the ``kenning.scenarios.json_inference_server`` scenario.

-For this use case we need two JSON files - one for configuring the inference server, and the second one for configuring ``kenning.scenarios.json_inference_tester``, which acts as a runtime client.
+For this use case, we need two JSON files - one for inference server configuration, and another one for the ``kenning.scenarios.json_inference_tester`` configuration, which acts as a runtime client.

-The client and the server may communicate via different means, protocols and interfaces - we can use TCP communication, UART communication and other.
+The client and the server may communicate via different means, protocols and interfaces - we can use TCP communication, UART communication or other.
-It depends on the used [](runtimeprotocol-api).
+It depends on the [](runtimeprotocol-api) used.

-Let's start with the client configuration by adding `runtime_protocol` entry:
+Let's start with client configuration by adding a `runtime_protocol` entry:

 ```{code-block} json
 ---